psychemedia/protesting-the-land/ross-riots-in-the-forest.md

 [FROM THE MONMOUTHSHIRE MERLIN.]

 It has seldom, perhaps never, fallen to the lot of any provincial journalist to have to record, at the same time, two instances of alarming riot ill his own immediate neighboourhood.
 Such, however, is now our painful duty.
 Three or four months ago we inserted a letter, unIder the signature of "Acornpatch," in which, after explaining the condition of the people in the Forest of Dean, the writer emphatically says—'We are poor, poor, very poor; but We ale quiet, quiet, very quiet.'
 The character thus given of the foresters was at that period most strictly true.
-Although suffering the greatest distress and privations—although contiiually excited to acts of tumult and disorder by Swingites and Cobbetites without number, they remained firm in their allegiance to the King and to the laws, and never for a moment fell away from that feeling of patriotism, whose still smnall voice is ever whispering in the ears of an honest man, that it is better to endure every kind of misery and hardship in unstained loyalty, than to light the torch of discord, and be the cause of blioodsbed and desolation in the land of his birth.
+Although suffering the greatest distress and privations—although continually excited to acts of tumult and disorder by Swingites and Cobbetites without number, they remained firm in their allegiance to the King and to the laws, and never for a moment fell away from that feeling of patriotism, whose still smnall voice is ever whispering in the ears of an honest man, that it is better to endure every kind of misery and hardship in unstained loyalty, than to light the torch of discord, and be the cause of blioodsbed and desolation in the land of his birth.
 We feel persuaded that the foresters have always hitherto acted upon this principle, and that but for a delusion, into which they have been led by the artifices of designing men, we should not now have to relate occurrences, which seem for the first time to throw a shade upon their peaceableness and patriotism.

 We shall commence by taking a review of the claim out of which their late tumultuous proceedings have originated.
 It appears that from time immemorial certain inhabitants of the Forest have exercised a right of common, of pasture, and of pannage through certain districts.
 By an Act of the 20th. of Charles II., c.
 3, after reciting that the wood and timber (of the Crown, which of late years was of very great quantity and value within the Fo- rest of Dean, was become totally destroyed (except as therein is mentioned), whereby there was an apparent scarcity of timber there, as in all ather parts of the kingdom, so that some course was necessary to be speedily taken to restore and preserve the growth of timber for the future support of his Majesty's navy and the maintenance of shipping for the trade of the nation—it was enacted that 11,000 acres, statute measure, at 16 1/2 feet to the perch, of the said Forest, should he enclosed, and remain so enclosed until the Lord Treasurer, the Commissioners of the Treasury, or the Chancellor of the Exchequer shiould be satisfied that the trees growing on the said 11,000 acres were become past danger of the browsing of deer, cattle, or other prejudice, and shoulld think fit to lay open the same, or any part thereof, consisting of five hundred acres or more; and that in such case it should be lawful for his Majesty, in lieu of so much of the said eleven thousand acres as should be laid open, to inclose the like quantity out of any other part of the forest wastes.
 A clause in the same Act makes void any estate or interest in the forest lands which might be thereafter obtained by any person from the Crown.
 Another clause gives to the owners and occupiers of forest lands as a compensation in lieu of the right of common and of herbage, taken from them by the before mentioned enclosures, the privilege of cutting down and selling for their own use any timber growing upon their several lands; and also the privilege of improving, enclosing, fencing, and building on the said lands—of keeping dogs—and of hunting and killing beasts of chase and other game.
 The 11th section saves the liberties and privileges of all persons in and through the said forest at such times as the same should not be enclosed, and provides how the right of pannage and of common pasture should thereafter be enjoyed.
 An Act of the 48th Gen. III., c.
 72, confirms the before-mentioned statute of Charles II. in all its essential particulars, and directs how persons, wilfully destroying any of the fences or enclosures, shall be punished.
 The third offence is made felony, and subjected to seven years' transportation, fine, or imprisonmnent, at the discretion of the Judge before whom the offenders may be tried.